 One day, in the future, I am certain we will look back at our education system and cringe.

-It could’ve been French for all we understood at the time, but the punishment for him would’ve been mentally ingrained.
+The words could’ve been French for all we knew and I certainly didn’t understand the impact they would have but the punishment for him would’ve been mentally ingrained.

 The old crow never considered that if he could’ve done the homework then perhaps he would’ve.

 Which leads me back to the subject of using exclusions.

 Who ever thought the idea up of using exclusions as a tool for discipline?

 I know let’s segregate you, that’ll teach you a lesson.
 Well, I’d like to stick that brainiac in the corner, facing just a wall for company and stick a hat on them with a capital D.

 Sanctions like this only just fuel the fire because these kids already feel bad, we don’t need to add to that.